Dnyaneshwar Agashe: Career in cricket: 1955–1968

 While at Raman Baug High School, Agashe took an interest in cricket, field hockey, football, and badminton.
 Under the guidance of his school's sports coach Rambhau Lele, he began playing hockey as a center-forward.
+His batting style has been described as a right-hand bat.

 Known for his unorthodox batting with lofted shots, Agashe was a part of his school's cricket team which won the Sethna Cup and the Pudumjee Shield against Shri Shivaji Preparatory Military School.
 Between 1955 and 1957, he was selected for the Pune district cricket team and then for the Maharashtra cricket team to play the Cooch Behar Trophy.
 He further sought training at the National Defense Academy before being selected as a wicket-keeper-batsman for the West Zone cricket team.
 While a West Zone player, his performance in the matches in Calcutta got him selected for the Indian Universities cricket team to tour Sri Lanka.

 Between 1962 and 1968, Agashe played first-class cricket for the Maharashtra cricket team as a wicket-keeper-batsman, and scored two half-centuries in 13 matches.
 He played his best season in 1964–65 where he made his career-best 75, took ten catches and made two stumpings, and was credited for Maharashtra's victory against the Nari Contractor captained Gujarat cricket team in the 1964 season.
 His teammates at the time were Chandu Borde, Sadanand Mohol, and Hemant Kanitkar.
+During the same season, he was a wicket-keeper for the Indian universities team against the Sri Lankan cricket team.